agCleo/GT-handbook/README.md

 More information about OpenAIRE's content policy can be found in the [dedicated section](https://www.openaire.eu/content-aquisition-policy) of their website, especially the [Terms of Use document](https://www.openaire.eu/terms-of-use-for-content-providers) which has to be reciprocally accepted by OpenAIRE and the content provider.

 ## Process and support
-*This section is to date a work in progress, as some of the tools mentioned here are still under development*
+*This section is a work in progress, as some of the tools mentioned here are still under development.*
+### Content acquisition main steps
 Content providers interested in being harvested by GoTriple should first check the GoTriple policies and requirements described in this document (see [GoTriple policies](#gotriple-policies) and [GoTriple requirements](#gotriple-requirements)).
 In order to be harvested by GoTriple, the content providers should contact the GoTriple administrators at: (TBD).

 Here is a summary of the content acquisition's main steps: